0xecution3r/Temu-T7-Tablet/README.md

 Project Masquerade 🎭 → because literally every prop is spoofed.

 Have fun, will add more stuff later.
 Peace y'all. :) <3

+P.S.
+If you wanna see some funny goodness packed into the tablet.
+Go to the Dialer and type in *#*#10000*#*# in your dialer app.
+Have fun cosplaying your T7 Snapdragon 865 tablet with 1TB internal storage.